Introduction to forex scams

 Some individuals, known as Forex signal sellers, send trade ideas that include the direction of a currency pair, stop loss, target levels, and entry price.
 It is effortless to become prey to these types of scams.
 There are the things that you should keep in mind:

-- High Subscription Fees: some individuals offer successful results that can be achieved using the trade signals they provide.
-Since they do not ask for any documents for verifications, those who don’t have easy targets, the catch is that you have to pay a high subscription fee for these trade signals.
-Think about it, if the signals are guarantees for high profits, why wouldn’t the owner use them?
+• High Subscription Fees: some individuals offer successful results that can be achieved using their trade signals.
+Since they do not ask for any documents for verifications, for those who don’t have a target, the catch is that you have to pay a high subscription fee for these trade signals.
+If the signals are guarantees for guaranteed to bring, wouldn’t the owner wouldn’t?

-- Broker-Tied Signals: If you are sold signal sellers who will only work when you register with a specific broker, know that it is trouble.
+• Broker-Tied Signals: If you are sold signal sellers who will only work when you register with a specific broker, know that it is trouble.
 These signal sellers must be getting something in return from these specific brokers.
-You will get signals from these individuals, but no one can be sure of their credibility.
-Some may even help you make profits as long as they are getting their kickbacks from the broker.
-But you will get profit as long as the signal seller is enjoying the kickbacks.
+You will get signals from these individuals, but no one can know their credibility.
+Some may even help you make profits if they get their kickbacks from the broker.
+But you will profit as long as the signal seller enjoys the kickbacks.

-- Unverified Results: It is not uncommon to fetch positive results using these signals but is there a verified record to show such high percentages?
-If not, it is safe to assume that these individuals are not using the trade signals themselves.
+• Unverified Results: It is not uncommon to fetch positive results using these signals, but is there a verified record to show such high percentages?
+If not, it is safe to assume these individuals are not using the trade signals themselves.
 It is a big red flag.

-Again, the only way to avoid these kinds of scams is to look at them from a practical perspective and not get infatuated by hollow promises.
+Again, the only way to avoid these kinds of scams is to look at them practically and not get fascinated by hollow promises.
 Also, do your research before signing up with any broker.
 Due diligence is imperative to avoid these scams.

-Forex trading Instagram scams and Facebook scams represent ads and posts from scammers on the social networks where unchecked traders use social media profiles to trick beginner traders that they can trade online and make a fortune in a short period of time.
-Financial regulatory bodies regularly create warning about unregulated FX brokers and scammers all the time.
+Forex trading Instagram and Facebook scams represent ads and posts from scammers on social networks where unchecked traders use social media profiles to trick beginner traders so they can trade online and make a fortune quickly.
+Financial regulatory bodies regularly create warnings about unregulated FX brokers and scammers.
 False forex signals are the most common scam on the internet.

-Another example of a common forex scam is the restriction in withdrawing money from investor accounts.
-Some brokers won’t allow you the withdrawal of money from your investor accounts.
+Another example of a common forex scam is the restriction on withdrawing money from investor accounts.
+Some brokers won’t allow you to withdraw money from your investor accounts.
 When you try to withdraw money during a volatile market situation, it may flash warning signs.
-Beware of these systems and avoid them always.
+Beware of these systems and avoid them permanently.

 5. Forex Scams and phone calls

-If you think that Forex scammers are above calling you to offer fake investment plans, then you are wrong.
+If you think Forex scammers are calling you to offer fake investment plans, you are wrong.
 This has been an age-old practice that is still alive and working in favor of these fraudulent individuals.

-In this scam, you will receive a marketing call or message from an unverified number.
+You will receive a marketing call or message from an unverified number in this scam.
 This call aims to sell you a phantom Forex investment scheme.
-They will promise that you only need to send them the funds to turn into huge profits without you having to lift a finger.
+They will promise that you only need to send them the funds to turn into massive profits without you having to lift a finger.

-It is not hard to comprehend that most of those who do end up sending the money never hear from these people again.
-If you plan to go to the supposed company where you received the call, don’t waste your time.
+It is not hard to comprehend that most of those who do send the money never hear from these people again.
+Don’t waste your time if you plan to go to the supposed company where you received the call.
 That company will deny any claims made under their name.
-This is now a money scam.
+This is now a mdon’tscam.
 You will never see that money again.

 A step forward would be to open an account under your name with a shady and unregulated broker by these individuals.
-They will show you a return on a couple of trades to gain your confidence.
-When you fall into the trap and make a huge investment, your account will be wiped clean.
+They will show you a return on several trades to gain your confidence.
+Your account will be wiped clean when you fall into the trap and make a considerable investment.
 They will give you reasons like the market crashed or blame it on your luck while the truth is that you have been scammed.
 Since your broker is unregulated, it is nearly impossible to get the money back.

 6. Forex scam pyramid scheme

-Forex Pyramid scheme is a scam based on multilevel forex marketing where fake affiliate programs get your money and then use you to recruit other suckers (ahem – promoters).
-However, regulated brokers do not create this kind of affiliate program, and Forex Pyramid scheme multilevel marketing is a very rare scam these days.
+The Forex Pyramid scheme is a scam based on multilevel forex marketing where fake affiliate programs get your money and then use you to recruit other suckers (ahem – promoters).
+However, regulated brokers do not create this affiliate program, and Forex Pyramid scheme multilevel marketing is a rare scam.

 You can read our article about the Pyramid scheme to learn more about this concept.